skjolber/json-log-filter/README.md

 For example if the to-be filtered JSON document has a schema definition with a header + body structure, and the target value is in the header.

 ### Max size
 Configure max size to limit the size of the resulting document.
-This reduces the size of the document by (silently) deleting the JSON content after the limit is reached.

 ### Metrics
 Pass in a `JsonFilterMetrics` argument to the `process` method like so: